Student visa for Indonesia

 If you wish to send your visa application by mail, send it as a registered letter and remember to include the postage for the return envelope (enough postage for a registered letter) so the embassy can mail the visa back to you.
 Also, remember to enclose your passport as the visa will be attached to it.
 The embassy does not accept liability for lost letters if the letters have not been sent as registered.
 Alternatively, you can visit the embassy in person.

-A Single Visit Visa costs approximately 45 USD.
+A Social-Cultural Visa costs approximately 50 EUR.
 The payment must be finalized before applying for the visa and the receipt of the payment must be attached to the visa application.

 After receiving your visa